-A vintage-look toolbox holds a few green plates, rolled up place mats and some silverware.
+A vintage-look weathered toolbox holds a few bold green plates, rolled up place mats and some silverware.
 Even paper napkins look pretty when several are all rolled up together and secured with twig napkin rings.

 I picked these fabric pumpkins up at Pottery Barn when they had gone on clearance after the fall season last year.
 Gotta love after season sales!
 I dressed them up a little by wrapping some twine around the stems and adding some green acorns to the pumpkin underneath the cloche.